-Before Agares left Mammon stopped him, “Did you curse Gabella?
+Before Agares could leave, Mammon stopped him, “Did you curse Gabella?
 Were you the reason she wouldn’t submit?”

 “No” he answered, “I thought it was you.
 But maybe Camulos didn’t want another taking his perfect creation.
 Or maybe it was Ceridwen, who is always incomprehensible.”